-Life after college can be a challenging yet rewarding process.
-For many, the two things that most recent graduates focus on right after college are finding a place to live and finding a job that either they are passionate about or is good enough to start back paying student loans.
+For many, the two things that most recent graduates focus on right after college are finding a place to live and finding a job that either they are passionate about or is good enough to start paying back student loans.

 For the first task, recent graduates will need to find a place without breaking the bank.
 Here are three steps that can help in landing your first place after graduation.

 Recommended Read: The Ultimate Financial Checklist for Recent Graduates

 You must be honest with yourself about your finances.
 Awareness and honesty are key in the process of house hunting.
 Once you have an accurate picture of your financial situation, you can answer these questions:

 - What housing situation is best for you?